-- ➤ Update zoning ordinance to require open spaces in PUDs to be consolidated into larger contiguous units whenever feasible.
-(Hamilton Township has done this.) - ➤ Utilize the Potential Conservation Area Map to determine which lands should not be zoned for high intensity uses. - ➤ Work with Southwest Michigan Land Conservancy to advise landowners of land protection options (options are detailed in Appendix 2).
+- ➤ Update zoning ordinance to require open spaces in PUDs to be consolidated into larger contiguous units whenever feasible. - ➤ Utilize the Potential Conservation Area Map to determine which lands should not be zoned for high intensity uses. - ➤ Work with Southwest Michigan Land Conservancy to advise landowners of land protection options (options are detailed in Appendix 2).